ayomide20000005/Access-Studio/README.md

 Acces Studio
 Create professional videos — no skills needed.
-Free.
-Offline.
-Forever.
 Acces Studio is a free desktop video creation tool built for everyone.
 No design experience, no subscriptions, no internet connection required.
 Just open the app, pick a template, fill in your details, and export a professional video in minutes.
 Under the hood, Acces Studio is powered by the Remotion rendering engine — the same technology used by professional video tools — giving you smooth, high-quality output every time.